Top 10 Oil Producing Countries

 • The UAE has proven oil reserves of approximately 98 billion barrels, mostly in Abu Dhabi

-• The country has invested heavily in increasing production capacity, with plans to reach 5 million bpd by 2030
+• The country has invested heavily in expansion, accelerating its target to reach 5 million bpd of production capacity to 2027 (from an earlier 2030 goal), with capacity already near 4.85 million bpd

 • The UAE is a key member of OPEC and has been instrumental in coordinating production cuts and market stabilization efforts